ACCESS TO MEDICINE, HEALTHCARE AND CARE; OUR COLLECTIVE CHALLENGE

 MASTER OF MEDICINE

 EDU’s Master of Medicine (M.Med) degree is built along similar lines to its Bachelor of Medicine (B.Med) programme, and takes two academic years to complete.
 It is comprised of six modules, including a Master Thesis.
 Following successful completion of their B.Med degree, students are qualified to enrol in our Masters of Medicine (M.Med) programme.
-The accreditation process of our two-year Master of Medicine degree has been positively concluded by the National Commission for Further Higher Education (NCFHE) Malta.
-NCFHE is an affiliate of ENQA and a body of the Ministry of Education and Labor of the Republic of Malta, has previously officially accredited the EDU Bachelor of Medicine Programme.
+Our two-year Master of Medicine degree is accredited by the Malta Further and Higher Education Authority (MFHEA).

 After receiving their M.Med degree, students will have acquired the specialised medical knowledge that allows them to apply for a medical license anywhere in the European Union, provided they meet necessary language requirements.